-Access to health care and suitable health care professionals remains an issue for many Hispanics in the U.S. As of 2017, there were 1.5 million Hispanic children in the U.S. who did not have health insurance.
+Access to health care and suitable health care professionals remains an issue for many Hispanics in the United States.
+As of 2019, there were 1.8 million Hispanic children in the U.S. who did not have health insurance.
 As they age Hispanic adults expect to rely heavily on Medicare, social security and Medicaid to cover the cost of their health needs, with only 31 percent planning on relying on personal savings or investments.
-Trouble communicating with health care providers because of language or cultural barriers remains a problem for some Hispanics in the U.S., but the majority rarely or never experience such issues.
+Trouble communicating with health care providers because of language or cultural barriers remains a problem for some Hispanics, but the majority rarely or never experience such issues.
 In 2018, only four percent of Hispanic adults stated they often experienced language barriers when communicating with health care providers.